Columbia-Basin-Research-CBR/Snake-Thermal-Regime-Paper/README.md

 # Snake-Thermal-Regime
-Home for R code used to analyze data in manuscript: Quantifying the Air and Water Thermal Regimes as the Foundation of a Daily River Temperature Model by W. Nicholas Beer and Daniel L. Widener
+Home for data and other material for manuscript: Quantifying the Air and Water Thermal Regimes as the Foundation of a Daily River Temperature Model by W. Nicholas Beer and Daniel L. Widener